-The New York Department of Financial Services (DFS) has granted one of the leading Tokyo-based crypto exchanges bitFlyer a BitLicense to operate in United States as a ‘custodial wallet’ services for bitcoin or a secure online address to hold Bitcoin.
+The New York Department of Financial Services (DFS) has granted one of the leading Tokyo-based crypto exchanges bitFlyer a BitLicense to operate in United States as a ‘custodial wallet’ service for bitcoin or a secure online address to hold Bitcoin.

-BitFlyer can now operate the exchange in 41 states.
+BitFlyer can now operate its exchange in 41 states.
 It will trade only bitcoin/USD pairs in the U.S. exchange only supporting deposit and withdraw via bitcoin and USD wire transfer.
 Users will be able to initially deposit and withdraw a limit of up to $2,000 in bitcoin per day and trade up to $3,000 in bitcoin per day.
 In addition, it will have several customer verification levels including name, address, email and cell phone verification.